 – Object: to provide an opportunity for patrol leaders and their patrol to put their verbal communication and listening skills into action

 – Method: The cylinders are set up at irregular intervals across the course for each patrol.
 It is the patrol leader’s job to coach his patrol across the course without bumping over a cylinder.
 The patrol leader cannot get on the course.
 If a cylinder is bumped over, that Scout must start over.
 Once a Scout has successfully navigated the course, he is allowed to take off his blindfold.
 All members can be on the course at once, or one at a time.

 NITRO TRANSPORT (wide, in or out) View Video

 – Materials: for each patrol, a 16 oz can filled with water about 1/2-inch from the top, a 1-foot-square board with either four or eight 6 to 8-foot braided nylon cords tied through a hole drilled equidistant along the edges, (marking pen to draw a fill line for each can)

 – Method: The patrol must move a can of radioactive nitro (the can full of water) from point A to point B (a distance of about 25 to 30 feet) by lifting the can on the board without spilling any water.
 If any water spills, the Scouts must start over.
-It can be run as a relay or simply a challenge for the best time.
+It can be run as a relay or simply a challenge for each patrol’s best time.

 – Optional Scoring: The fastest time wins.